Helping you deal with birth injury questions

 - If the injury was caused by a piece of equipment, can I sue the manufacturer?

 These and many more questions are answered in a free booklet provided by our law firm.
 No matter your situation, we encourage you to contact our office.
-We will mail you our booklet, free of charge, and if you desire, you can schedule a consultation at our office with one of our attorneys experienced in handling birth injury cases.
+We will provide you with our booklet, free of charge, and if you desire, you can schedule a consultation at our office with one of our attorneys experienced in handling birth trauma injury cases.

 - What are the most common types of birth injury?